mad-lab-fau/mad-gui/docs/plugin_algorithm.rst

    how to execute this example.
 To adapt this example to your use case, you only need to modify the methods **name** and **create_annotations** of `MyAlgorithm`.

+   If you want to use other labels than the built-in "Activity", make sure to pass it to `start_gui` and then you can use it in `process_data` below.

 .. code-block:: python

     """This is the content of my_algorithm.py, which holds my first algorithm plugin."""